 Health Services is staffed by a registered nurse who provides care for students and employees.
 These confidential services are free of charge.
 The nurse will assess the health needs of clients and make appropriate referrals whenever necessary.

-If you need immediate medical assistance at night or on weekends, you may go to either Genesis West, 1351 West Central Park Avenue; Genesis East, 1230 E. Rusholme St., or Genesis Convenient Care.
+If you need immediate medical assistance at night or on weekends, you may go to either Genesis West, 1351 W. Central Park Ave.; Genesis East, 1230 E. Rusholme St., or Genesis Convenient Care.
 No appointment is necessary.

 Health Insurance Information

-Domestic students: St. Ambrose University does not require proof of health insurance.
+Domestic students: St. Ambrose University does not require proof of health insurance, nor does it provide health insurance to students.
+Please see the Student Health Insurance section below for more information.

 International Students: Proof of current health insurance coverage is required each semester.